The Ultimate In Birding Tours

 Accommodation & Road Transport: The hotels used on this tour are mostly of a good standard.
 At Qatbit and Thumrayt we stay in rather simple hotels, but all rooms have private bathrooms.
 Road transport is by 4x4s and roads are mostly good (although there are some interesting experiences on desert tracks or even ‘off-road’!

-Walking: The walking effort during our Oman birding tour together with Bahrain is mostly easy, but there are a few moderate walks, some over uneven ground.
+Walking: The walking effort during our Oman & Bahrain birding tour is mostly easy, but there are a few moderate walks, some over uneven ground.

 Climate: Typically hot (or very hot) and sunny.
 Rain is unlikely, but it is fairly humid in the Salalah area.

-Bird Photography: Opportunities during our Oman birding tour together with Bahrain are good.
+Bird Photography: Opportunities during our Oman & Bahrain birding tour are good.

 TOUR HIGHLIGHTS